grafana/metrictank/docs/http-api.md

   If metrictank doesn't have a requested function, it always proxies to graphite, irrespective of this setting.

-Data queried for must be stored under the given org or be public data under org 0 (see [multi-tenancy](https://github.com/grafana/metrictank/blob/master/docs/multi-tenancy.md))
+Data queried for must be stored under the given org or be public data (see [multi-tenancy](https://github.com/grafana/metrictank/blob/master/docs/multi-tenancy.md))

 #### Example